Netpreya finds community at STEPS

 “That’s why our program covers a range of topics that will assist in everyday life in Australia and provides a range of additional services including free child care and home tutoring,” Joel said.

 The Adult Migrant English Program (AMEP) is funded by the Australian Government Department of Education.
 Want to learn English?
-STEPS offers flexible class times in Casuarina and Palmerston call 1300 585 868 or Alice Springs call 08 8950 7600.
+STEPS offers flexible classes call 1300 585 868.